 They put a handheld ultrasound probe on your skin.
 The gel helps the probe to move over your skin.
 You may feel a little pressure when they move the probe over your skin.
 Tell them if it is uncomfortable.
 It shouldn’t hurt.

 This will be the end of your test if your lymph nodes look normal.
-Any changes on the ultrasound need further looking into.
+But your doctor will want to take a sample of tissue (biopsy) if anything looks abnormal.

 Your doctor cleans your skin and then numbs the area with local anaesthetic.
 They put a fine needle through your skin and draw back some cells and fluid into a syringe.
 Or they take out some tissue through a needle.
-They send the samples to a laboratory for tests under a microscope.
+They send the samples to a laboratory.
+A specialist doctor (pathologist) looks at the biopsy under a microscope.

 The biopsy takes about 15 to 20 minutes.